alphanome-ai/sec-parser/README.md

 ### Importing Modules

-To ensure backward compatibility and code readability, please adhere to the following guidelines for importing modules:

 - For general package use: `import sec_parser as sp`
-- When importing specific functionalities: `from sec_parser import x`
+- When importing specific functionalities: `from sec_parser import abc`

 > **Note**
-To maintain backward compatibility, avoid deep imports like `from sec_parser.x.y.z import b`.
+To maintain backward compatibility, avoid deep imports like `from sec_parser.x.y.z import abc`

-> **Note**
-Your note text here

-> **Warning**
-Your warning text here

 # Contributing